mbraverm/mbraverm.github.io/content/research/dynamics-and-computation.md

 #### Which properties of dynamical systems can be computed?
 The case of Julia sets {#Julia}

+[Julia sets](https://en.wikipedia.org/wiki/Julia_set) are some of the most visualized objects in Mathematics.
+They arise in the study of [complex dynamics](https://en.wikipedia.org/wiki/Complex_dynamics) (that is, the state space if the set $\mathbb{C}$ of complex numbers, visualized on the plane), along with the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).
+From the scientific perspective, the family of Julia sets and the complex dynamics that gives rise to them, are sufficiently rich to exhibit phenomena one sees in the "wild".
+At the same time, after 100+ years of deep study, we know a lot about them, making them good "lab models" for more general dynamical systems.
+Computer programs had been written to visualize Julia sets (by both amateurs and serious mathematicians).
+Thus questions about computational properties of Julia sets are natural to consider, and may shed light on the broader set of phenomena we should expect in "computablility of dynamical systems".

 #### Dynamical systems as computational devices and the Space-Bounded Church-Turing Thesis {#SBCT}